NCI-CGR/cookiecutter-cgr-workflow/{{ cookiecutter.repo_name }}/README.md

 ## Testing

-Test cases are in the subfolder `.test`.
+Test cases are in the subfolder `tests`.
 They are automatically executed via continuous integration (TBD).